Well-being contributing factors: Neuroscience's findings

-Neuroscience and brain imaging have shown increasing potential for helping science understand happiness and sadness.
+Neuroscience and brain imaging have shown increasing potential for helping science understand happiness and sadness, as parts of the brain have been identified as having a role in the control of happiness, specifically with regard to research in the field of neurotransmitters.
 Though it may be impossible to achieve any comprehensive objective measure of happiness, some physiological correlates to happiness can be measured.
 Stefan Klein, in his book The Science of Happiness, links the dynamics of neurobiological systems (i.e., dopaminergic, opiate) to the concepts and findings of positive psychology and social psychology.

-Nobel prize winner Eric Kandel and researcher Cynthia Fu described very accurate diagnoses of depression just by looking at fMRI brain scans.
+Nobel Prize winner Eric Kandel and researcher Cynthia Fu described very accurate diagnoses of depression just by looking at fMRI brain scans.

 By identifying neural correlates for emotions, scientists may be able to use methods like brain scans to tell us more about the different ways of being "happy".
 Richard Davidson has conducted research to determine which parts of the brain are involved in positive emotions.
 He found that the left prefrontal cortex is more activated when we are happy and is also associated with greater ability to recover from negative emotions as well as enhanced ability to suppress negative emotions.
 Davidson found that people can train themselves to increase activation in this area of their brains.
 It is thought that our brain can change throughout our lives as a result of our experiences; this is known as neuroplasticity.

 The evolutionary perspective offers an alternative approach to understanding happiness and quality of life.
 Key guiding questions are: What features are included in the brain that allow humans to distinguish between positive and negative states of mind?
 How do these features improve humans' ability to survive and reproduce?
 The evolutionary perspective claims that the answers to these questions point towards an understanding of what happiness is about and how to best exploit the capacities of the brain with which humans are endowed.
-This perspective is presented formally and in detail by the evolutionary biologist Bjørn Grinde in his book Darwinian Happiness.
+This perspective is presented formally and in detail by the evolutionary biologist Bjørn Grinde in his 2002 book Darwinian Happiness.